bxjthu/CompLing/slides/8/source.md

 ---

+## Complexity: an overloaded term

+It may refer to:

++ the computational ‘expense’ of an algorithm;

++ the generative power of a grammar; or

++ the human processing difficulty of a sentence.

+---

+## Chomsky hierarchy

++ A theoretical tool to compare the expressive power or complexity of formal mechanisms

++ A theoretical tool to better understand human parsing: What makes individual constructions or sentences hard to understand?

+**Generative power**

++ One grammar is of greater generative power than another if it can define a language that the other cannot define.

++ The set of languages describable by grammars of greater power subsumes the set of languages describable by grammars of lesser power.

+---
 ## Recap

 Exercise: Using the set of <font color="red">terminals {can, fish, rivers, pools, December, Scotland, it, they, in}</font> and <font color="red">non-terminals {NP, VP, PP, V, P, S}</font> with <font color="red">starting symbol S</font>: